Azure/iotedge/doc/BuiltInMetrics.md

 The IoT Edge Hub and Edge Agent module expose a number of metrics in the Prometheus exposition format that provide insights into its operational state.

 ## How to enable
+### Version 1.0.10+
+As of release 1.0.10, metrics are exposed automatically exposed on http port **9600** of the Edge Hub and Edge Agent module.

+If you wish to disable metrics, simply set the `MetricsEnabled` environment variable to false.

+### Version 1.0.9
 As of release 1.0.9, metrics are exposed as an experimental feature available at http port **9600** of the Edge Hub and Edge Agent module.
 To enable, the following environment variables should be set for each module (make note of the double underscores):

 | Environment Variable Name                | value  |